 Objectives Measures 2020-21 2021-22 2022-23 5.
 Improve accessibility and awareness of our services % of consumers awareness of the TIO 75% Next measured in FY23 49% 6.
-Improve consumer satisfaction and Consumer satisfaction score CSAT 87% demonstrate fairness in our services CSAT target 87% Measure Measure Fairness Index target +64 in dev in dev Fairness +65 7.
-Improve member satisfaction and Member engagement and Measure Measure 68% demonstrate fairness in our services satisfaction score in dev in dev
+Improve consumer satisfaction and Consumer satisfaction score CSAT 87% demonstrate fairness in our services CSAT target 8/% Measure Measure Fairness Index target +64 4 in dev in dev in dev Fairness +65 7.
+Improve member satisfaction and demonstrate fairness in our services Member engagement and satisfaction score Measure in dev Measure in dev 68%